H G HireGauge Speak with our team

 Hiring Compliance · 11 min read

-How to make your hiring test legally defensible — the Uniform Guidelines, explained.
+How to make your hiring test legally defensible.

 Most companies who use a pre-hire test couldn't actually prove it's job-related if they were challenged.
 Here's the legal framework that matters, in plain language — and what it takes to pass it.